jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 #### Changing a Reference or Type

 Special procedures that can actually alter the diagram.
 Objects are always object references or types until the object is created.
-Create an object for one reference, then the references tied to that reference also point at that object, ofcourse, since the reference tied to the reference are actually references to references.
+Create an object for one reference, then the references tied to that reference also point at that object, of course, since the reference tied to the reference are actually references to references.
 A creation procedure method is called with a fixed reference to another reference to create an object for.
-The dectruction method is the same.
+The destruction method is the same.
 The creation method kinda turns the references on, while the destruction method turns it off.
 The procedure for changing a reference gets the reference as an argument, and another argument that specifies the symbol to reference.
 The symbol to reference needs to be the same interface ...
 A reference has a fixed interface, but can be point to or be of any type as long as you reference the same interface.
-For that, changing the type of a reference is permited
+For that, changing the type of a reference is permitted.

 -----

-Changing the type of a symbol is not permitted, be it that the same interface of
+Changing the type of a symbol is not permitted, be it that the same interface of ...

 -----